10 Best Payroll Software for Small Business Users in 2023

 QuickBooks Payroll is the best option for most QuickBooks accounting users.
 It integrates seamlessly—you access it within the same system with the click of a button—and all information flows throughout both systems (you don’t have to enter twice).

-In our evaluation, the platform earned a 4.54 out of 5, with perfect scores in ease of use, pricing, and reporting.
-While all of its other ratings are 4 and above, it scored the lowest in popularity, given the limited number of user reviews (less than 500) on third-party review sites like G2 and Capterra.
+In our evaluation, the platform earned a 4.54 out of 5, with perfect scores in pricing and reporting.
+While all of its other ratings are 4 and above, it scored the lowest in popularity, given the limited number of user reviews (fewer than 500) on third-party review sites like G2 and Capterra.
 However, many users still appreciate its ease of use, especially its seamless integration with QuickBooks accounting.
 A few others complained about having experienced occasional software glitches while some said that it can be pricey for small businesses.

 Aside from a “to-do” list, QuickBooks Payroll’s main dashboard contains shortcuts for running payroll and adding employees.
 (Source: QuickBooks Payroll)

-Square Payroll: Best for Restaurants & Small Retailers Using Square POS
+Square Payroll: Best for Restaurants, Retail Shops & Square POS Users

 Pros